 Green, hawksbill, Kemp's ridley, leatherback, and loggerhead sea turtles are all highly migratory and are known to occur in areas subject to shrimp trawling.
 Bycatch of the species by commercial fisheries is a major contributor to past declines and a potential threat to future recovery (NMFS and USFWS 1991, 1992a, 1992b, 2008; NMFS et al. 2011).
 Historically, southeastern U.S. shrimp fisheries (both Gulf and South Atlantic) have been the largest threat to benthic sea turtles.
 Regulations requiring turtle excluder devices (TEDs) have reduced mortalities from trawl fisheries on sea turtles.
-During a four year study period, 55 sea turtles were captured in shrimp trawls; 80% were released alive and conscious (Scott-Denton et al 2012).
+During a four year study period, 55 sea turtles were captured in shrimp trawls; 80% were released alive and conscious (Scott-Denton et al. 2012).

-The impacts of the Gulf shrimp fishery on ESA-listed species were evaluated in the most recent biological opinion on the continued implementation of the sea turtle conservation regulations under the ESA and the continued authorization of the southeast U.S. shrimp fisheries in federal waters (NMFS 2014).
-The biological opinion, which was based on the best available commercial and scientific data, concluded the continued authorization of the southeast U.S. shrimp fisheries in federal waters (including the Gulf shrimp fishery) is not likely to jeopardize the continued existence of threatened or endangered species (NMFS 2014).
-The biological opinion implemented measures to minimize the impacts of incidental take to sea turtle or smalltooth sawfish.
-After the completion of the biological opinion, NMFS designated new critical habitat for the Northwestern Atlantic distinct population segment of loggerhead sea turtles defined by five specific habitat types.
-Two of those habitat types (nearshore reproductive and Sargassum) occur within the Gulf Council's jurisdiction.
+The impacts of the Gulf shrimp fishery on ESA-listed species were evaluated in the most recent biological opinion (bi op) on the continued implementation of the sea turtle conservation regulations under the ESA and the continued authorization of the southeast U.S. shrimp fisheries in federal waters (NMFS 2014).
+The bi op, which was based on the best available commercial and scientific data, concluded the continued authorization of the southeast U.S. shrimp fisheries in federal waters (including the Gulf shrimp fishery) is not likely to jeopardize the continued existence of threatened or endangered species (NMFS 2014).
+The bi op implemented measures to minimize the impacts of incidental take to sea turtle or smalltooth sawfish.
+After the completion of the bi op, NMFS designated new critical habitat for the Northwestern Atlantic distinct population segment of loggerhead sea turtles defined by five specific habitat types.
+Two of those habitat types (nearshore reproductive and Sargassum) occur within the Council's jurisdiction.
 NMFS determined that all federal Gulf fisheries operate outside the nearshore reproductive habitat and will not affect it.
 Gulf fisheries (including the shrimp fishery) could overlap with the Sargassum habitat.
 However, NMFS determined any effects from those fisheries would be insignificant and, therefore, were not likely to adversely affect the Sargassum habitat unit.
+NMFS has also listed new species since the completion of the opinion (the North Atlantic and South Atlantic green sea turtle DPSs and Nassau grouper) and has proposed listing another species (the Bryde's whale).
+On July, 1, 2016, NMFS requested re-initiation of consultation.

 The shrimp fishery is classified in the 2015 List of Fisheries as a Category II fishery (79 FR 77919; January 28, 2015).
 This classification indicates the annual mortality and serious injury of a marine mammal stock is greater than 1% but less than 50 % of the stocks potential biological removal (PBR), not including natural mortalities, which may be removed from a marine mammal stock while allowing that stock to reach or maintain its optimum sustainable population.
-This fishery was elevated to Category II from Category III (mortality or serious injury to <1% of the PBR) in 2011 based on increased interactions reported by observers, strandings, and fisheries research data.
+This fishery was elevated to Category II from Category III (mortality or serious injury to <1% of the PBR) in 2011 based on increased interactions reported by observers, strandings, and fisheries research data.3